watson/ipp-printer/README.md

 - `name` - Name of the printer (defaults: `Node JS`)
 - `port` - Port the printer should listen on (defaults to a random available port)
-- `mirrorMinor` - Boolean.
-If `true` responses will mirror the minor IPP version used by the client.
+- `fallback` - Boolean.
+If `true`, responses to IPP/1.0 requests will identify them selfs as coming from an IPP/1.0 server.
 This shouldn't be necessary in a perfect world, but some versions of Windows doesn't like connecting to a server running a different version of the IPP protocol than it self (default: `true`)

 Note that the IPP standard specifies port 631 as the default IPP port, but most IPP clients are fine with connecting to another port.